awesto/django-shop/docs/deferred-models.rst

 Accessing the materialized model
 --------------------------------

-While programming with abstract model classes, sometimes they require to access their model manager or their concrete model definition.
-A query such as ``BaseCartItem.objects.filter(cart=cart)`` therefore will throw an exception.
-To facilitate this, the deferred model metaclasses add the additional member ``MaterializedModel`` to their base class, while building the model class.
+While programming with abstract model classes, sometimes they must access their model manager or their concrete model definition.
+A query such as ``BaseCartItem.objects.filter(cart=cart)`` therefore can not function and will throw an exception.
+To facilitate this, the deferred model metaclasses adds an additional member ``_materialized_model`` to their base class, while building the model class.
 This field then can be accessed and used to perform the above query:
-``BaseCartItem.MaterialzedModel.objects.filter(cart=cart)``.
+``BaseCartItem._materialized_model.objects.filter(cart=cart)``.

+However, you normally should need to access the materialized model this way.
+The deferred module offers a helper class to access the materialized model using lazy evaluation.